-Barrettine one of the leading suppliers said in a blog, any products containing 0.005% of the anticoagulant active ingredient authorised for use in the Professional market will need re-labelling.
+Barrettine, one of the leading suppliers, said in a blog that any products containing 0.005% of the anticoagulant active ingredient authorised for use in the Professional market will need re-labelling.
 The stock carried forward without the correct CLP label must be over labelled for sale.
 Barrettine’s blog post.

 When this became about packaging we became interested to see if we could help.
 Please note Barrettine’s is not a customer, just that they have some interesting articles.

 Home use rat poison – how toxic/harmful is it?

 For everyone who sells rat poison to the general public the new rules will mean a packaging and/or a formulation rethink.
 It may be the perfect time to add a tactile warning of danger to labels or sachets if needed.

 Known as a tactile warning label these need to be placed on products that have certain CLP categories.
 Most rat poisons fall under the CLP classification of either acute toxicity or reproductive toxicity.
 When a product has acute toxicity values in category 1-4, or category 2 for reproductive toxicity and sold to the general public a tactile warning device is needed on the label.